Tsurei/GitWikiGroup2/index.md

 Take a journey through the exciting realm of my creations and witness the evolution of my skills and creativity.
 Alongside my love for game design, you'll discover my proficiency in coding.
 I navigate the intricacies of game development using languages such as Python, Java, and C#.
 Join me as I tackle the challenges and celebrate the triumphs of my game development journey.
 Together, let's explore the vast realms of digital adventure!

 ## Projects
+### Checkout my assortment of game projects that I have worked on below!

 ### 1. [Alkaline](./docs/Alkaline/Alkaline.html)
    - A 2-D Puzzle-Platformer where you, a robot, must discover who you are as navigate through a series of challenges and puzzles.